On the stability and ergodicity of adaptive scaling Metropolis algorithms: Abstract

 \section{Abstract}

-The stability and ergodicity properties of an adaptive random walk Metropolis algorithm are considered.
-The algorithm adjusts the scale of the symmetric proposal distribution continuously based on the observed acceptance probability.
-Unlike the previously proposed forms of this algorithm, the adapted scaling parameter is not constrained within a predefined compact interval.
-This makes the algorithm more generally applicable and `automatic,' with two parameters less to be adjusted.
-A strong law of large numbers is shown to hold for functionals bounded on compact sets and growing at most exponentially as $\|x\|\to\infty$, assuming that the target density is smooth enough and has either compact support or super-exponentially decaying tails.
+The stability and ergodicity properties of two adaptive random walk Metropolis algorithms are considered.
+The both algorithms adjust the scaling of the proposal distribution continuously based on the observed acceptance probability.
+Unlike the previously proposed forms of the algorithms, the adapted scaling parameter is not constrained within a predefined compact interval.
+The first algorithm is based on scale adaptation only, while the second one incorporates also covariance adaptation.
+A strong law of large numbers is shown to hold assuming that the target density is smooth enough and has either compact support or super-exponentially decaying tails.